Aider-AI/aider/README.md

 ## Tips

 * Think about which files need to be edited to make your change and add them to the chat.
-Aider has some ability to help GPT figure out which files to edit all by itself, but the most effective approach is to explicitly add the needed files to the chat yourself.
+Aider has some ability to help the LLM figure out which files to edit all by itself, but the most effective approach is to explicitly add the needed files to the chat yourself.
 * Large changes are best performed as a sequence of thoughtful bite sized steps, where you plan out the approach and overall design.
-Walk GPT through changes like you might with a junior dev.
+Walk the LLM through changes like you might with a junior dev.
 Ask for a refactor to prepare, then ask for the actual change.
 Spend the time to ask for code quality/structure improvements.
-* Use Control-C to safely interrupt GPT if it isn't providing a useful response.
-The partial response remains in the conversation, so you can refer to it when you reply to GPT with more information or direction.
+* Use Control-C to safely interrupt the LLM if it isn't providing a useful response.
+The partial response remains in the conversation, so you can refer to it when you reply to the LLM with more information or direction.
-* Use the `/run` command to run tests, linters, etc and show the output to GPT so it can fix any issues.
+* Use the `/run` command to run tests, linters, etc and show the output to the LLM so it can fix any issues.
 * Use Meta-ENTER (Esc+ENTER in some environments) to enter multiline chat messages.
 Or enter `{` alone on the first line to start a multiline message and `}` alone on the last line to end it.
-* If your code is throwing an error, share the error output with GPT using `/run` or by pasting it into the chat.
-Let GPT figure out and fix the bug.
+* If your code is throwing an error, share the error output with the LLM using `/run` or by pasting it into the chat.
+Let the LLM figure out and fix the bug.
-* GPT knows about a lot of standard tools and libraries, but may get some of the fine details wrong about APIs and function arguments.
+* LLMs know about a lot of standard tools and libraries, but may get some of the fine details wrong about APIs and function arguments.
 You can paste doc snippets into the chat to resolve these issues.
-* GPT can only see the content of the files you specifically "add to the chat".
-Aider also sends GPT-4 a [map of your entire git repo](https://aider.chat/docs/repomap.html).
-So GPT may ask to see additional files if it feels that's needed for your requests.
+* The LLM can only see the content of the files you specifically "add to the chat".
+Aider also sends a [map of your entire git repo](https://aider.chat/docs/repomap.html).
+So the LLM may ask to see additional files if it feels that's needed for your requests.
-* I also shared some general [GPT coding tips on Hacker News](https://news.ycombinator.com/item?id=36211879).
+* I also shared some general [LLM coding tips on Hacker News](https://news.ycombinator.com/item?id=36211879).

 ## Installation